 Trinity has a small-town atmosphere with many residential neighborhoods consisting of single-family residences, mobile homes, and some multiple-family structures.
 Most of these neighborhoods feature a more disconnected, suburban roadway network without connections to other developments.
 Commercial development is limited.
-The aAgricultural development along-throughout-the City edge provides another link to the City's history.
+Agricultural development throughout the City provides another link to the City's history.
 Many community members love Trinity for its small-town atmosphere and want to preserve it while allowing opportunities for future growth.